Carcinoid heart disease

 - DIAGNOSIS AND EVALUATION

-- When to test for carcinoid heart disease
+- When and how to initially test for carcinoid heart disease

 - Approach to diagnosis and evaluation